-'Like a bomb went off': Explosion at Christchurch house heard across city

-A massive bang has sounded out across Christchurch after an explosion at a house.

-It is believed five people had suffered moderate injuries, St John says.
+'The house is matchsticks.
+It's totally blown apart': Explosion destroys Christchurch home, five injured

+A gas explosion has destroyed a house in Christchurch and sent debris flying 100 metres in all directions.

+Photos show the incredible devastation caused by the blast that injured five people.

-The incident is at a house on Marble Court in the Christchurch suburb of Northwood.
+The incident is at a house on Marble Court in the Christchurch suburb of Northwood and emergency services have blocked off the scene.

+Styx Mill Country Club employee Tom White said concrete tiles from the roof of the house had been blown 100m in every direction.

 A worker at a nearby motel and holiday park said the explosion shook nearby homes and sounded like a bomb had gone off.